VolcharaMastering/back-for-CTRL/README.md

 *PATCH http://localhost:3000/users/me/ - Request to ubdate informatin about current user.
 Bearer token needed*

 **administrate of places:**
-*GET http://localhost:3000/places/ - Get request to get all places.
-Bearer token needed*
+*GET http://localhost:3000/places/ - Get request to get all places*
 *POST http://localhost:3000/places/ - Request to add new place with placeName, latitude and longitude in body.
 Bearer token needed*
 *DELETE http://localhost:3000/places/:id/ - Delete request.
 Bearer token needed*
-*GET http://localhost:3000/places/search?query=placeName/ - Get request to find all places by keyword "placeName".
-Bearer token needed*
+*GET http://localhost:3000/places/search?query=placeName/ - Get request to find all places by keyword "placeName"*

 **administrate of reviews:**
-*GET http://localhost:3000/:placeId/reviews/ - Get request to get all reviews for place (placeId).
-Bearer token needed*
+*GET http://localhost:3000/:placeId/reviews/ - Get request to get all reviews for place (placeId)*
 *POST http://localhost:3000/:placeId/reviews/ - Request to add new review for place (placeId), with rating (1-5) and comment in body.
 Bearer token needed*
 *PUT http://localhost:3000/reviews/:id/ - Request to update review for place (placeId), with rating (1-5) and comment in body.
 Bearer token needed*
 *DELETE http://localhost:3000/reviews/:id/ - Delete request for review.
 Bearer token needed*
-*GET http://localhost:3000/reviews/search?keyword=someKeyword/ - Get request to find all reviews by keyword "someKeyword".
-Bearer token needed*
+*GET http://localhost:3000/:placeId/reviews/search?keyword=someKeyword/ - Get request to find reviews of place by keyword "someKeyword"*
-*GET http://localhost:3000/reviews?sortBy=rating|date/ - Get request to sort all reviews by rating or date".
-Bearer token needed*
+*GET http://localhost:3000/:placeId/reviews?sortBy=rating|date/ - Get request to sort reviews of place by rating or date" *

 **Used:**